vishakayadav/Pipelines/README.md

 # Pipelines

-In this workshop, we'll cover the basics of setting up a simple pipeline, consisting of git hooks and shell commands.
+In this workshop, we'll cover the basics of setting up a simple delivery pipeline, consisting of git hooks and shell commands.

 ### Before you start

 * [Install opunit and node.js](https://github.com/CSC-DevOps/profile#opunit)
 * Clone this repo with: `git clone https://github.com/CSC-DevOps/Pipelines`

+### What and why pipelines?

+A *delivery pipeline* is a workflow system for building, validating, and deploying changes into a production environment.
+Pipelines are essential for supporting the paradigm of *continuous deployment*.
+A pipeline consists of stages, which typically represents a software engineering process, such as testing, static analysis, acceptance testing, or code review.
+When fully automated, pipelines allow commits to source code to be automatically tested and "seamlessly" deployed into production environments within minutes.

+While more complex pipelines can be created with tools like Spinnaker and Jenkins, using *simple tools*—such as git and shell commands—can get the job done.

 ### Checking progress on workshop